Published by MBA Skool Team, Last Updated: September 09, 2021

 There are various approaches which businesses use to calculate their advertising budget:

-1. Percentage of Sales: In this method the advertising budget is calculated as certain fixed percentage of the sales or estimated sales.
+In this method the advertising budget is calculated as certain fixed percentage of the sales or estimated sales.
 This is a preferred method by a lot of companies.

 Thus, this summarizes the advertising budget allocation methods